swarajd/code-analysis-guide/chapter1/integers-and-operators/representations.md

 We want to convert 19 to octal, so in order to do this we find the biggest power of 16.
 In this case, it's 16.
 Let's put a 1 in the 16 spot in the table.
 So now we subtract 16 from 19, and we're left with 3.
 Our octal representation is now `0010`.
 Now we subtract 3 from 3, and place a 3 in the 1 spot in the table.
 Our hexadecimal representation is now: `0013`.
 Now we are left with 0, so our hexadecimal representation is complete as `0013`.

+### Exercises:

+1. What is 75 in hexadecimal?
+2. What is 13 in hexadecimal?
+3. What is 36 in hexadecimal?
+4. What is 75 \(currently hexadecimal\) in decimal?
+5. What is 1F \(currently hexadecimal\) in decimal?
+6. What is A6 \(currently hexadecimal\) in decimal?